micmejia/bible-dump/NKJV/John/John 7.md

 Now some of them from Jerusalem said, "Is this not He whom they seek to kill?

 ###### 26
 But look!
 He speaks boldly, and they say nothing to Him.
-Do the rulers know indeed that this is [^d]truly the Christ?
+Do the rulers know indeed that this is truly the Christ?

 ###### 27
 However, we know where this Man is from; but when the Christ comes, no one knows where He is from."